isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 find that *simplifying* code and data is the best way to make things faster.
 This means:

 * don't create complex inheritance graphs
-* don't use complicate dispatch logic if simple logic will do
+* don't use complicated dispatch logic if simple logic will do
 * don't make data structures with lots of pointers
 * don't use shared pointers if unique pointers will do
 * don't use patterns that reduce your average code and data density

 In short, consider the problem you need to solve and solve it as directly as you reasonably can.
 Don't completely focus on just your immediate needs, some future-proofing is usually necessary, but don't ruin the code by over-generalizing it either.
 Remember that in order to be *re*-usable code has to first be *usable*.

 This is a bit contentious but in practice, object oriented programming generally